onepub-dev/dcli/README.md

 ## Our first real script

-So let's do something that DShell was designed for, file management.
+So let's do something that DShell was designed for; file management.

 Create a new script `first.dart`